 Hematopoiesis is the production of all the blood cells including RBCs, WBCs and platelets.
 Bone marrow is the major site of hematopoiesis.
-As the RBCs and platelets have a limited life span they need to be replaced continuously.
-Pluripotent stem cell, called the hematopoietic stem cell is the main type of cell which differentiates into all the blood cell lines.
+As the RBCs and platelets have a limited life span, they need to be replaced continuously.
+The pluripotent stem cell, also called the hematopoietic stem cell, is the main type of cell which differentiates into all the blood cell lines.

-Haematopoietic stem cells (HSCs) are located in the medulla of the bone marrow.
+Hematopoietic stem cells (HSCs) are located in the medulla of the bone marrow.
 They have the ability to differentiate into all of the mature blood cell types and tissues.
-Along with differentiation these cells also renew themselves.
+Along with differentiation, these cells also renew themselves.

-As they proliferate, one of the daughter cells remain as HSC.
-This is called asymmetric division.
-Other daughter cells include myeloid and lymphoid progenitor cells, which follow the other differentiation pathways, but cannot renew themselves.
+As they proliferate, one of the daughter cells remains as HSC, which is process referred to as asymmetric division.
+Other daughter cells include myeloid and lymphoid progenitor cells which follow the other differentiation pathways, but cannot renew themselves.
 This is one of the main processes in the body.

 Sites of Hematopoiesis

 Initially, blood formation occurs in clusters which are aggregated in the yolk sac, called the blood islands.
-Later this process starts in the spleen, liver and lymph nodes.
+In later stages, this process moves to the spleen, liver and lymph nodes.
 With growth and development of bone marrow, the whole process is shifted to the marrow.

-Still the maturation, activation, and some proliferation of the lymphoid cells occur in the spleen, thymus, and lymph nodes later in life.
-In children, this process occurs in the long bones such as the femur and tibia while in adults it occurs in the pelvis, cranium, vertebrae, and sternum.
-In some cases the extra-medullary sites also start the process of hematopoiesis again later in life.
+Still the maturation, activation and some proliferation of the lymphoid cells occur in the spleen, thymus and lymph nodes later in life.
+In children, this process occurs in the long bones, such as the femur and tibia, while in adults it occurs in the pelvis, cranium, vertebrae and sternum.
+In some cases, the extra-medullary sites also start the process of hematopoiesis at a later point in life.
 This process is called extra-medullary hematopoiesis.

 Various blood cell lines are:

-- Erythroid cells: These include red blood cells, which carry oxygen.
-Premature RBCs or reticulocytes and mature RBCs or erythrocytes are released into the blood.
+- Erythroid cells: These include red blood cells which carry oxygen.
+Premature RBCs (reticulocytes) and mature RBCs (erythrocytes) are released into the blood.
 The reticulocyte count is used clinically to estimate the rate of erythropoiesis in the body.

-- Lymphocytes: These are the major constituents of body’s immune system.
+- Lymphocytes: These are the major constituents of the body’s immune system.
 They have common lymphoid progenitors.
-The lymphoid lineage includes T-cells, B-cells and NK cells (natural killer cells) and their production is called lymphopoiesis.
+The lymphoid lineage includes T-cells, B-cells and NK cells (natural killer cells), and their production is called lymphopoiesis.

-- Myelocytes: The myeloid progenitor cells differentiate further under the influence of cytokines and growth factors like CSF-colony stimulating factors.
+- Myelocytes: The myeloid progenitor cells differentiate further under the influence of cytokines and growth factors like CSF (colony stimulating factors).
 These consist of granulocytes, megakaryocytes and macrophages.
-They are derived from a common myeloid progenitor.
-They play a major role in the process of innate immunity, adaptive immunity, and blood clotting.
+They are derived from a common myeloid progenitor and play a major role in the process of innate immunity, adaptive immunity and blood clotting.
 Production of these cells is called myelopoiesis.